DarrenKirby/builds/README.build_files.md

 read from the configuration file, which is set up during the installation of builds.
 For a system-wide install it is simply an empty string, which means the paths resolve from the `/` (root) directory.
 For a default user install, this will be the user's home directory, thus, assuming a --prefix of /usr in the configure step, files will be installed under `/home/<user>/usr/`.

 The second group of paths, which are identical but for the underscore, are paths which lead to files installed under the segregated directory.
 These paths may, but don't have to be, used as path arguments to the nine installation functions, which are enumerated now:

-`self.inst_binary(frm: str, to: str)` - for installing binaries `self.inst_script(frm: str, to: str)` - for installing scripts and other executable text files `self.inst_library(frm: str, to: str)` - for installing library files `self.inst_header(frm: str, to: str)` - for installing header files `self.inst_manpage(frm: str, to: str, compress: bool = True)`- for installing manpages `self.inst_symlink(target: str, name: str)` - for creating symlinks `self.inst_config(frm: str, to: str` - for installing configuration files `self.inst_directory(frm: str, to: str)` - for recursively installing entire directories `self.inst_file(frm: str, to: str, mode: int = 644)` - for installing any file, with optional mode argument
+- `self.inst_binary(frm: str, to: str)` - for installing binaries
+- `self.inst_script(frm: str, to: str)` - for installing scripts and other executable text files
+- `self.inst_library(frm: str, to: str)` - for installing library files
+- `self.inst_header(frm: str, to: str)` - for installing header files
+- `self.inst_manpage(frm: str, to: str, compress: bool = True)`- for installing manpages
+- `self.inst_symlink(target: str, name: str)` - for creating symlinks
+- `self.inst_config(frm: str, to: str` - for installing configuration files
+- `self.inst_directory(frm: str, to: str)` - for recursively installing entire directories
+- `self.inst_file(frm: str, to: str, mode: int = 644)` - for installing any file, with optional mode argument

 All of these functions, except for `inst_directory()`, use the `install` shell command under the hood.
 This ensures all files are placed in the filesystem with proper ownership and permissions, and allows us to overwrite existing files for an upgrade.
-The general signiture is to call them with the 'from' location as the first arg, and the 'to' location as the second arg. *builds* compresses manpages using `bzip2` by default, but this can be disabled by passing an optional `compress=False` third arg to `inst_manpage()`
+The general signature is to call them with the 'from' location as the first arg, and the 'to' location as the second arg. *builds* compresses manpages using `bzip2` by default, but this can be disabled by passing an optional `compress=False` third arg to `inst_manpage()`